What is environmental psychology?

 Jan Cisek studied environmental psychology at the University of Surrey.
 His master’s dissertation was on Determinants of Pavement Pattern Preference and Their Effect on Affective Appraisal, General Preference and Behavioural Intention, or in short: what shapes people like and how they affect them.
 Jan’s environmental passions and interests include learning and virtual (online) environments, ecology, electric cars and pollution, Sick Building Syndrome, fractality, business and office environments as well as homes.
-Jan is environmental psychologist working in London and worldwide.
+Jan is an environmental psychologist working in London and worldwide.

 Feng Shui Psychology: Feng Shui Meets Environmental Psychology – Jan Cisek